 12.5.1 Overview

-This standard defines the following RSNA data confidentiality and integrity protocols: TKIP, CCMP, and GCMP.
+This standard defines the following RSNA data confidentiality and integrity protocols: CCMP, and GCMP.
 This standard defines the following integrity protocol for Management frames and for WUR Wake-up frames: BIP.

-Implementation of TKIP is optional for an RSNA and used only for the protection of Data frames.
-A design aim for TKIP was that the algorithm should be implementable within the capabilities of most devices supporting only WEP, so that many such devices would be field-upgradable by the supplier to support TKIP.

 BIP is a mechanism that is used only when management frame protection is negotiated.
 BIP provides integrity protection for group addressed robust Management frames and WUR Wake-up frames (see 29.10 (WUR frame protection)).